moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 -  ``goal_constraints`` (goal can be given in joint space or Cartesian space)

-   -  for goal in joint space
+   -  for a goal in joint space

       -  ``goal_constraints/joint_constraints/joint_name``: goal joint
          name
       -  ``goal_constraints/joint_constraints/position``: goal joint
          position

-   -  for goal in Cartesian space
+   -  for a goal in Cartesian space

       -  ``goal_constraints/position_constraints/header/frame_id``:
          frame this data is associated with